 Their services vary from using flatbed towing to fully enclosed trailers and from delivering to a depot or to your front door.
 Check with these companies to compare prices and services.

-Considering many classic cars are offered for sale by on-line auction, the time to view the car in person can be 14 days or less from the time the auction begins.
+Weigh the costs Considering many classic cars are offered for sale by on-line auction, the time to view the car in person can be 14 days or less from the time the auction begins.
 Unless you can plan a vacation around inspecting a car, you need to factor in the cost of your travel towards what you will ultimately be paying for the car.
 You can book your travel plans through an on-line company like Orbitz.
 After you have determined your travel costs, and your shipping costs, add that cost to the price of the car and see if it still makes financial sense to move forward.